 The case of Macedonia and it's policy of peaceful self-determination demonstrates that important changes had happened in the international system of states with the fall of the Berlin wall.
 In the former Yugoslavia some chose force as a way of resolving the problems of a multinational society, while Macedonia chose peace and law and, in the shadow of the ethnic wars in the federation, very much unnoticed by the world, achieved independence through a policy of peaceful self-determination.
 In the process politicians learned that law does not exist in vacuum but is part of the wider political context of the system of sovereign states driven primarily by their interests.
 When the Arbitration Commission of the EC decided that only Slovenia end Macedonia are the two republics that fulfil the criteria for independence, it wa a triumph of law.
 When Germany decided to recognize Slovenia and Croatia and Greece blocked Macedonia's recognition, it was politic all over again.
-Yet with law on our side we demanded recognition and we achieved it trough a policy of peaceful self-determination and we achieved it trough a policy of peaceful self-determination and we achieved it trough a policy of peaceful self-determination.
+Yet with law on our side we demanded recognition and we achieved it trough a policy of peaceful self-determination.
 This paper is a personal experience of the first minister of foreign affairs of independent Republic of Macedonia.